akoskm/akoskm.github.io/_posts/2019-09-12-typescript-practical-example-prop-type.md

 ---
-title: Use TypeScript to DRY up your components
+title: Use TypeScript to DRY up React components
 layout: post
 type: post
 date: 2019-09-12 00:00:01
 ---

+# On this post
+{: .no_toc}

 * TOC
 {:toc}